stirno/FluentAutomation/README.markdown

         }
     }

-####Quick examples of using the API
+###Quick examples of using the API

-KnockoutJS.com - Cart Editor Example
+####KnockoutJS.com - Cart Editor Example

+Select products, enter values, validate values.

 	// specify a browser, this is optional - WatiN targets IE and Selenium defaults to Firefox I.Use(BrowserType.Chrome);